Husenap/kattis-starter-cpp/README.md

 project_root> scripts/gen
 ```
 ### Run all tests
-This will run all tests including unit tests for the shared
+This will run all tests including unit tests for the shared files.
 ```sh
 scripts/test
 ```